Julpikar/Windows-CPP-and-C-project-boilerplate/README.md

-# My C++ and C language project boilerplate in Windows
+# My CPP and C language project boilerplate in Windows
 Master branch is targeting c++ project.
 ## editor setup
 My editor is using neovim Windows with clangd lsp server.
 My step preparing my editor is: